joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 3. Open PowerShell ISE as Administrator and open DSCDeploy.ps1

+WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup for us.

+DSC will do the following for us:

+* Install IIS
+* Create the App Pool and set the identity
+* Create and migrate the Site files to the IIS website folder
+* Configure SSL (if we were using it)
+* Update the WebJEA config files to point towards the script and log locations

-WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup for us, but we do have to do some configuration to make it work in our environment.
+Even though most of the work will be automated for us, we do have to do some configuration to make it work in our environment

 I am not using a Group Managed Service Account, I am just going to use a normal AD account as a service account _(ie webjea_services)_.